nastycoder/Bill-Tracker/README.md

 Bill-Tracker is a Rails 4.0 web app that leverages Ruby 2.0, Bootstrap 3.0, and Highcharts 3.0.

-Please fork the code as you see fit.
-Or, submit a pull request.
-Both are welcome.

 **Installation**
 ```bash
 $ git clone git@github.com:cdcooksey/Bill-Tracker.git